AISystemsInc/aigitmsg/README.md

 ## Usage

-1. Run `aigitmsg -gpt-key <api-key>`
+1. Run `aigitmsg -gpt-key <api-key>` from the root of a git repository
-2. Enter the git diff output, branch name, and template (optional)
-3. Receive a meaningful commit message
+2. Receive a meaningful commit message

-## Description

-`aigitmsg` is a command line tool that helps you write meaningful commit messages.
-It does this by taking in the output of the `git diff` command, the branch name, and an optional commit template, and then using the GPT-3 API to generate a meaningful commit message.
-The commit message will follow the rules you specified in the commit template or, if no template was provided, the default commit message format.

 ## Getting a GPT-3 API Key